trilogy-group/social-toolkit-site/website/docs/getting-started/getting-started.md

 }
 ```

-You can fetch the generation as well, using the generation id but this will return the latest version of the generation.
+You can fetch the generation as well, using the generation id but not that this will return the latest version of the generation.
-We recommend fetching the generation version instead to get the specific version of the generation.

 Here is how you can fetch the generation:
 ```http